Store Hours

 What are seed tapes?

 It's time to start thinking of spring.
-We're here to help you prepare for warmer temperatures, and sprouts poking out of the ground, and fragrant breezes.
-Planting seeds indoors with grow lights means you'll be ready to transplant young veggie plants and spring flowers when the frosts are through and the ground thaws.
-You might even want to directly sow seeds into the earth.
+Clean the shed and sweep out the gazebo to prepare for warmer temperatures, sprouts poking up, and fragrant breezes.
+Planting seeds indoors near a sunny window means you'll be ready to transplant spring flowers and young veggie plants when the ground thaws and the frosts are through.
+You might even want to sow seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery?

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 For best results, choose plants in your zone number or less.
-In other words, a Zone 9 garden can support plants listed as Zones 1–9.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Be sure to read your seed packet for details.
-If you start them a little later than recommended, it's not ideal, but it should even out as time passes.
+In other words, a Zone 6 garden can support plants listed as Zones 1–6.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
+Read your seed packet for details.
+If you start seeds later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone